ChristianGleitzman/ChristianGleitzman/README.md

 - Proficient in Python and SQL
 - Experience with working with a wide range of python libraries such as PyQt and Pygame
-- Strong problem-solving and analytical skills
+- Use of Java fundamentals and learning various libraries such as JavaFX
 - Knowledge of HTML, CSS, Javascript and C
 - Experimented with data analysis and visualization using tools such as Pandas and Matplotlib
 - Familiarity with version control when using GitHub
+- Strong problem-solving and analytical skills

 ## Projects